How are CT scans made?

 Common CT clinical applications include:

-As with plain radiography, CT uses X-ray radiation to produce images.
-However, the radiation doses from CT are higher due to multiple exposures.
+As with plain radiography, CT uses X-ray radiation to produce images; radiation doses from computed tomography are higher because of multiple exposures.